PowerisTsutsun/PowerisTsutsun/README.md

 # 👋 Hi, I'm PowerisTsutsun!
-🚀 Passionate about creating intuitive tools in Machine Learning, AI, and GUI development.
+🚀 Passionate about creating intuitive tools in Cybersecurity, and AI.
-🎯 Currently working on AI PC Tools and ML Playground.
+🎯 Currently working on Cyber Tools and Python Cyber Tools.
 🌱 Learning more about cybersecurity and embedded software engineering.
 📫 Reach me via Discord: [Join Here](https://discord.gg/dqspzJPTTu)